venusang/venus-ember-todo/README.md

 # venus-ember-todo

-This README outlines the details of collaborating on this Ember application.
+I created this app by following this tutorial: http://www.thetechcofounder.com/getting-started-with-ember-js-using-ember-cli/ This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.